SumUp App & Card Reader Review: Is SumUp The Best Mobile POS For Small Business?

-Read on for a full breakdown of SumUp’s services and what we found relating to the company’s customer service and reliability.
+Read this full SumUp review for a full breakdown of SumUp fees and services and SumUp card reader options.
 Have experience with the company, especially in the US?
-Leave us a comment and let us know what it’s like to use SumUp!
+Leave us a comment and give us an idea of the SumUp user experience!

 Products & Services

-If you’ve looked at any of our other reviews, you’ll probably notice the lack of certain features not present in the SumUp app, namely:
+If you’ve looked at any of our other mobile POS reviews, however, you’ll probably notice a lack of certain features not present in the SumUp app, namely:

 - Inventory counts